Nonsuch High School for Girls: Selection

 As Nonsuch is a grammar school, girls are required to take the 11+ exam to gain entry into year 7, which used to be a shared selection test with Wallington High School for Girls, but was made separate in 2009, and then in 2016 they were recombined.
 However, there are sometimes additional places in other year groups, and these are allocated based on tests in English, Mathematics and Science.
 There is another intake for the sixth form, which is based on GCSE results.
-An average points score of 50 points and a grade B or above in GCSE Mathematics and English Language is needed for this.
+An average points score of 6 in the best 8 GCSEs and a grade 6 or above in GCSE Mathematics and English Language or Literature is needed for this.

 The Nonsuch catchment area is defined by a circle with a radius of 5.25 km from the front door of the school.

 80 places are awarded each year to those with the highest scores in the Entrance Test, whether they live inside or outside the catchment area.

 Those who pass the test and live within the circle on the cut-off date as defined by the Pan-London Co-ordinated Admissions System are ranked according to the score they achieve.
 Places are initially allocated according to the ranked order.
 If however, two or more girls have the same score and fewer places are available, the place or places will be offered to the girl or girls who live nearer to the school.

 The Year 7 selection test consists of two papers, Maths and English, with a short break between them.
 The pass mark for admission to Year 7 in 2010 was 202.

 Astronomy

 The school has an observatory on the roof where the astronomy society frequently meets.
 The school has two teachers for this GCSE.
 In 2008 all 5 students achieved either an A or A* grade.
-The Epsom and Ewell Astronomical society meet at the school observatory once a month.